BjernoFolkvardsen/zk-snark-voting/README.md

-# Protocol Project
+# Zk-snark-voting Protocol

-This is a basic Python project for a protocol with 5 phases: Setup, Registration, Voting, Tally, and Verification.
+## Overview

-## Project Structure
+Welcome to Zk-snark-voting Protocol!
+This is a Python project that leverages npm packages and the Circom language, which is implemented in Rust.
+This README will guide you through the setup process and provide essential information about the project.

 The project has the following structure: